JulieJin-km/JulieJin-km.github.io/_pages/about.md

 - *2021.10* Junyuan scholarship.

 # 📖 Educations
-- *2019.06 - 2022.04 (now)*, Pursuing doctoral studies at the School of Computer Science and Technology, Peking University
+- *2022.09 - now*, Pursuing doctoral studies at the School of Computer Science and Technology, Peking University
 - *2018.09 - 2022.06*, Completed undergraduate studies at the School of Information Science and Technology, Peking University, earning a Bachelor of Science degree.

 <!--# 💬 Invited Talks